teepiik/Birdie5000/README.md

 # Birdie5000
 React practice exercise
 ---
-Application for adding bird observation.
+Application for adding bird observations.
 Users can add own observations.
-Observation include name, rarity, notes and time of the observation (when recorded).
+Observation include name, rarity, notes, time of the observation (when recorded) and location of the observation (when recorded).
 User can also view observations on frontpage and order them by name, rarity or time of the observation.

 ## How to use
 0. You need Javascript and Node.js.